2023 Solar Incentives Guide for Blue Island, IL - Tax Credits & Rebates

 EcoWatch's Blue Island, IL Solar Incentives FAQs

-Your best bet is to talk to the company that installed your solar panels — or get in touch with a local Blue Island solar installer — to learn about which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to someone from the company that installed your system – or reach out to a local Blue Island solar installer — to clarify which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-How much will a solar system save me on my electric bill in Blue Island annually?
+How much will a solar system save me annually on my electric bill in Blue Island?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.